-If the in vitro assay indicates that bS21-2 and the ribosome are sufficient to cause changes in translation, it would be interesting to determine if bS21-2 interacts directly with the mraY mRNA.
-To assess this, we could use an electrophoretic mobility shift assay (EMSA) which is based on the principle that free nucleic acid moves more rapidly during gel electrophoresis than RNA bound to a protein.
-We would use purified bS21-2, bS21-2-containing ribosomes, and ribosomes without bS21-2 to incubate with mraY mRNA to determine if bS21-2 alone or in the context of the ribosome can bind directly to the mRNA.
-If we find that bS21-2 does interact directly, we would then look to identify what residues of the mRNA are protected by bS21-2 occupancy using RNA footprinting, the hypothesis being that the GACUCU motif is bound by bS21-2.
+If the in vitro assay indicates that bS21-2 directly affects translation initiation for particular leader sequences, we could then ask if this is due to direct bS21-2-mRNA interactions.
+To assess the potential for bS21-2 to bind directly to mRNA, we could use an electrophoretic mobility shift assay (EMSA), which is based on the principle that free RNA moves more rapidly during gel electrophoresis than RNA -protein complexes.
+We could use purified bS21-2, bS21-2-containing ribosomes, and ribosomes without bS21-2 together with the bS21-2-respsonsive mraY mRNA to determine if bS21-2 alone or in the context of the ribosome can bind directly to the mRNA.
+If we find that bS21-2 does interact directly, we could then look to identify what residues of the mRNA are protected by bS21-2 occupancy using RNA footprinting. the hypothesis being that the GACUCU sequence (identified in Chapter 3) is bound by bS21-2.

-If we find bS21-2 is sufficient to cause changes in translation of particular 5´ UTRs, it would be interesting to see whether the other bS21 homologs function similarly.
+If we find bS21-2 directly alters translation initiation on particular 5´ UTRs, it would raise the possibility that the other F. tularensis bS21 homologs function similarly.
 We report in Chapter 2 that bS21-3 (and to some extent bS21-1) may also impact production of the T6SS proteins.
 In addition to including bS21-3-containing ribosomes in the in vitro assay described above, we may also assess complementation with bS21-1 and bS21-3 in the reporter assays from Chapter 3.
 Given that our GFP reporters are encoded on plasmids and the stability of multiple plasmids in one cell is unknown, we may integrate strong promoter-driven rpsU1 or rpsU3 into the chromosome at the Tn7 site.
 If we find that production of GFP from the bS21-2-responsive 5´ UTRs is not restored with increased amounts of bS21-1 and bS21-3, we can conclude that bS21-2 alone is sufficient to cause these effects.
 Any complementation by bS21-1 or bS21-3 may suggest overlapping functions between the homologs, a finding which may be specific to only some 5´ UTRs.

 Open Question 4: Does bS21-2-mediated translation modify transcript stability?

-In Chapter 2, we identified 161 genes with changes in protein abundance but without changes in transcript abundance (Figure 2, yellow dots).
+In Chapter 2, we identified 161 genes with changes in protein abundance without significant changes in corresponding transcript abundance (Figure 2, yellow dots).
 However, there is a moderate decrease in transcript abundance in many of these genes that did not reach our statistical significance cutoff ( 2-fold change, adjusted P < 0.05).
-One explanation for this trend could be that occupancy by bS21-2-containing ribosomes increases transcript stability, such that transcripts with poor translation efficiency are degraded more rapidly.
-In bacteria, translating or stalled ribosomes can mask mRNA cleavage sites, thereby improving stability of the transcript (Lopez et al. 1998; Bechhofer & Zen, 1989; Hui et al. 2014).
+One explanation for this trend could be that occupancy by ribosomes protects mRNAs and increases transcript stability.
+On the other hand, transcripts with reduced translation are degraded more rapidly.
+In bacteria, translating or stalled ribosomes can protect mRNAs by masking cleavage sites, thereby improving stability of the transcript (Lopez et al. 1998; Bechhofer & Zen, 1989; Hui et al. 2014).

-In order to assess how bS21-2-mediated translation impacts transcript degradation, we would like to perform an mRNA stability assay on cells with and without bS21-2.
+To explicitly test the impact of bS21-2-mediated translation on transcript stability and degradation, we could compare mRNA stability in cells with and without bS21-2.
 By adding rifampicin to actively growing cultures, RNA polymerase will be inhibited and samples taken at specific time points will reflect abundances of RNA produced before treatment.
-Purified RNA from each time point can be analyzed by RNA-seq or qPCR of specific target genes to determine rates of degradation. mRNA half-lives can then be compared in wild-type and ΔbS21-2 samples to determine how bS21-2-containing ribosomes impact stability of transcripts.
+Purified RNA from each time point can be analyzed by RNA-Seq or qPCR of specific target genes to determine rates of degradation.
+The half-lives of mRNAs in cells with and without bS21-2 can be compared to determine if there is a correlation between protein abundance (as a proxy for translation) and transcript stability.

 Open Question 5: How does Hfq control production of the T6SS?